rackerlabs/support-how-to/content/cloud-servers/using-the-apache-2-buddy-script-for-performance-and-stability.md

      Without considering services: 137.64 % of total installed RAM
      Considering extra services: 140.90 % of remaining RAM

-You should know that this statement is made with the following assumptions:
+You should know that this statement makes the following assumptions:

--  **Going by the average Apache process**: Not all Apache processes are average sized.
+-  **Going by the average Apache process**: Not all Apache processes are average-sized.
 Some processes might be larger or smaller.
--  **Without considering services**: Apache Buddy attempts to calculate the possible memory usage of the Apache webserver.
-It does not consider that available memory will also be used for other applications such as PHP, MariaDB, and the operating system itself.
+-  **Without considering services**: Apache2Buddyy attempts to calculate the possible memory usage of the Apache web server.
+It does not consider that available memory is also used for other applications such as PHP, MariaDB&reg;, and the operating system itself.
--  **Considering extra services**: Apache Buddy attempts to calculate the *possible* memory usage of the Apache webserver while making assumptions of the memory usage of other available applications which might not be correct.
+-  **Considering extra services**: Apache2Buddy attempts to calculate the *possible* memory usage of the Apache web server while making assumptions of the memory usage of other available applications, which might not be correct.

 **Note**:
-You should consider this statement, provided by Apache2Buddy, to be informational regarding the worst case scenario.
+You should consider this statement provided by Apache2Buddy to be informational regarding the worst case scenario.
 You might need to investigate further to gain clarity.
 For more information, see the following link: [https://richardforth.github.io/apache2buddy_ag/](https://richardforth.github.io/apache2buddy_ag/).